codereligion/bugsnag-logback/README.md

 mapped diagnostic context > logger context > system properties

 ### Custom meta data fields
-By implementing and registering a ```MetaDataProvider``` one can add groups of key/value pairs to each event.
+By implementing and registering a ```MetaDataProvider``` you can add groups of key/value pairs to each event.
 Each group manifests itself as an additional tab on the bugsnag view of an event.
 Each tab contains a list of key/value pairs.
 Keys are expected to be strings, whereas value can be complex objects.